-Teaching (for example, CPD, recruitment and retention) Activity Evidence that supports this approach Challenge number(s) addressed Budgeted Cost Year One Review Year Two Review Year Three Review Leadership and staff release to support the development of teachers through the coaching model: Bespoke support for individual teachers to further develop high quality practice Leadership release to monitor impact of CPD strategies / Subject lead development strategies and plan: HT, DHT and AHT to monitor practice - learning walks, book reviews, pupil voice The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
+Teaching (for example, CPD, recruitment and retention) Activity Evidence that supports this approach Challenge number(s) addressed Budgeted Cost Year One Review (22-23) Year Two Review (23-24) Year Three Review (24-25) Leadership and staff release to support the development of teachers through the coaching model: Bespoke support for individual teachers to further develop high quality practice Leadership release to monitor impact of CPD strategies / Subject lead development strategies and plan: HT, DHT and AHT to monitor practice - learning walks, book reviews, pupil voice The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
 Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils, particularly the most disadvantaged among them.
 It is important that schools consider how children learn, how they develop knowledge and skills, and how they can be supported to lay firm foundations for later learning.
 Teaching approaches that ensure long-term retention of knowledge, fluency in key skills, and confident use of metacognitive strategies are crucial.
-These are fundamental to learning and are the 'bread and butter' of effective teaching EEF Research 1,2,3 £ 11,000.00 The school's CPD provision is excellent and well-received by the staff, with the aim of improving and developing practice for the most vulnerable learners in the school.
+These are fundamental to learning and are the 'bread and butter' of effective teaching EEF Research 1,2,3 The school's CPD provision is excellent and well-received by the staff, with the aim of improving and developing practice for the most vulnerable learners in the school.
 The T&L lead (MKS) has adopted the BRIEF (Barriers, Relationships, Independence, Expectations, Feedback) model to scaffold all of our work as a leadership team and as a wider staff around PP children.
 Leadership monitoring has been structured and carefully targetted on a graded scale of those staff requiring additional support, alongside those for whom the CPD schedule has good impact on their learners, as identified in T&L reviews.
-Learning Review Meetings: Scheduled termly meetings for headteacher and class teachers to monitor progress of targeted pupils and plan next steps £ 2,400.00 These T&L reviews continue to be an invaluable part of our quick analysis and identification of learners requiring support, and the discussion around the correct actions to support these PP learners making further progress.
-Following changes to our perfomrnace management process, these reviews are being adjusted for the 22-23 year to further enhance and emphasize the links between outcomes, and the teachers' own development actions Subscription to Insight package: To track different groups of pupils and enable those who are underachieving to be identified and monitored £ 783.00 Insight allowing a greater level of analysis than the previous software did.
-Clear and precise detail around attainment and progress available and used to inform forward planning - particulalry for vulnerable groups.
-Subscription to FFT package: To track different groups of pupils and enable those who are underachieving to be identified and monitored £ 363.00 Insight used to project estimates but the assessment software itself was flawed through a reliance on historic data-points, pre-pandemic.
-Shift to Insight, while still importing estimates for children into Insight for reference.
-Subscription to Rising Stars Assessment Package: To provide precise and specific assessment data in reading and maths, allowing underachieving individuals to be identified and subsequently catered for Rising Stars has provided a highly useable and clear measure of attainment and progress in reading and maths.
-The measures (standardised and nationally benchmarked) have given staff a good view of gaps and forward actions.
-Tota £ 17,529.50
+New format Teaching and Learning Review Meetings: Scheduled termly meetings for headteacher and class teachers to monitor progress of targeted pupils and plan next steps £ 2,400.00 These T&L reviews continue to be an invaluable part of our quick analysis and identification of learners requiring support, and the discussion around the correct actions to support these PP learners making further progress.
+Following changes to our performance management process, these reviews are being adjusted for the 22-23 year to further enhance and emphasize the links between outcomes, and the teachers' own development actions See PP data on linked SDP objective and here Total £ 13,400.00